 Welcome new student

-Welcome to Uppsala University and Uppsala University Library.
-Here we have gathered some information that can be useful for you as a new student.
+Welcome to Uppsala University Library.
+Here we have gathered some information about the Library that might be useful for new students

-At all unit libraries, there are computers you can borrow; log in with your user ID and password A. If you have your own computer, you can use one of the wireless networks UpUnet-S or Eduroam.
+At all subject libraries, there are computers you can use.
+Log in with your user ID and password A. Students have access to two Wi-Fi networks: UpUnet-S and Eduroam.

 At the library you can use eduPrint to print, copy and scan documents.
 Students and researchers connected to eduroam can also use their own laptop, tablet or smartphone to print.
 As a student, you already have an eduPrint-account.
 All you need to do before you can start using it is to add credit in the eduPrint portal.
 If you require help with eduPrint, you are welcome to contact the University's Service desk.

-there are around 2000 study places at the Library, distributed across all eleven unit libraries.
+There are around 2000 study places at the Library, distributed across all eleven subject libraries.
 The study places are divided up into quiet reading rooms, “conversation permitted” and seminar rooms.
-If your usual place is full up, please try one of the other subject libraries.
+Go to Our libraries to find out which libraries offer what.

 The University Library should have at least one copy of every course book at undergraduate level.
-Specific course booklists may be viewed in the Student Portal.
 Course books are found at the respective subject libraries.
 You can read some copies in the library only, while others may be borrowed and taken home for seven days.
-To see where your course books are and whether they are available on loan, you can search for them in the Library’s search tool.
-There, you can also join the queue for books currently out on loan.
+Some of your course books may be available as e-books.
+You will find the books in the Library Search Tool.

 For readers with disabilities